mautrix/docs/bridges/general/initial-config.md

 ## Other useful things

 * Setting up [double puppeting] is strongly recommended.
-The relevant config field for automatic double puppeting is `bridge` -> `login_shared_secret_map`.
+The relevant config field for automatic double puppeting is `double_puppet` -> `secrets`.
-  * If you only set it up for your own server, you don't need to touch `double_puppet_server_map`, that's only for remote servers.
+  * If you only set it up for your own server, you don't need to touch the `servers` map, that's only for remote servers.
-  * For the bridges that sync favorite/pin/archive/mute status, you can enable that part with the `pinned_tag`/`archive_tag`/`mute_bridging` config options.
 * [End-to-bridge encryption] works best if set up before logging into the bridge, because there's currently no proper way to enable encryption in existing rooms.
-* Most bridges have some automatic portal creation and [message backfill], so checking the `backfill` or `history_sync` config section under `bridge` is recommended.
+* Most bridges have some automatic portal creation and [message backfill], so checking the `backfill` section is recommended.
 Backfilling after creating rooms is not possible, so it has to be configured to your liking before logging in.
   * Related to backfill, most bridges also have options to specify how many chats to backfill initially.
-Those options may be under backfill config, or separately inside the bridge section.
+Those options are under the `network` section.

 [double puppeting]: https://docs.mau.fi/bridges/general/double-puppeting.html
 [End-to-bridge encryption]: https://docs.mau.fi/bridges/general/end-to-bridge-encryption.html